U.S. natgas futures slide 3% as output rises, technical resistance

 That is down from an average of 3.7 bcfd in the month before Nord Stream shut and an average of 9.4 bcfd in July 2021.
 NG/EU

 The companies operating Nord Stream, led by Russian energy company Gazprom GAZP.MM, have said the pipe should return around July 21.
-Analysts, however, said the outage could last longer.
+Gas through the Nord Stream 1 showed a rise in flows late on Tuesday ahead of the scheduled end of annual maintenance on Thursday.

 TOP PRODUCER